 As with spark plugs in petrol engines, at some point these glow plugs will need to be removed for cleaning or in the case of worn or damaged glow plugs – replaced.

-However, an increasingly common problem in modern diesel engines of today is a stubborn to remove Glow plug, a problem only discovered when trying to remove them!
-This unfortunately, can and often results in the glow plug being 'snapped' off in the head resulting in a broken glow plug, typically leading to the prospect of an expensive repair bill.
+However, an increasingly common problem in modern diesel engines of today is that it is stubborn to remove Glow plug, a problem only discovered when trying to remove them!
+This, unfortunately, can and often results in the glow plug being ‘snapped’ off in the head resulting in a broken glow plug, typically leading to the prospect of an expensive repair bill.
 The normal method of extraction usually requires the head to be removed and a specialist engineering shop employed to remove the broken glow plug.
 Removing the head from the vehicle is not only time consuming (with often the need to remove other components first before removal of the head can take place), but also requires more parts when it comes to putting the head back on such as new gaskets and new head stretch bolts.

 Here at Midland Diesel Solutions, we have invested in the latest equipment that has enabled us to provide a broken glow plug removal service with a high success rate – often without the need to remove the head from the vehicle.
 This ultimately means a lower repair bill and a quicker ‘back on the road’ time.

-Since the introduction of the Diesel Particulate Filter (or DPF for short), it has never been more important to ensure that you have correctly operating glow plugs as poor performance of glow plugs has proven to be one of the causes of a DPF not being able to re-generate itself.
+Since the introduction of the Diesel Particulate Filter (or DPF for short), it has never been more important to ensure that you have correctly operating glow plugs as poor performance of glow plugs has proven to be one of the causes of a DPF not being able to regenerate itself.